 Don’t forget that you can edit entries by pressing “…” on the right of each entry.

 And voilà!
-You’re ready to use Hedia.
+You’re ready to use HDA.
 Press on the “Dashboard” button with the house icon, and feel at home with your personal diabetes dashboard!

-Hedia is a medical device software registered in the Danish Medicines Agency (Lægemiddelstyrelsen).
-Hedia has a CE-certification mark stating conformity with the EU directive for medical devices sold within the EU.
+Hedia Diabetes Assistant (HDA) is a medical device software registered in the Danish Medicines Agency (Lægemiddelstyrelsen).
+HDA has a CE-certification mark stating conformity with the EU directive for medical devices sold within the EU.